Passing score PMP exam: What You Need to Know

 An exam performance dashboard with bar charts for people, process, and business targets, plus a whistle and clipboard.

-When the exam timer finally reaches zero, and the moment of truth arrives, PMI provides a comprehensive performance report.
-This report is an invaluable tool for your professional development, regardless of the outcome.
-It doesn't simply provide a percentage; instead, it meticulously breaks down your performance across the three core domains: People, Process, and Business Environment.
+When the exam timer reaches zero and your results appear, PMI provides a detailed performance report.
+This document serves as a specific guide for your professional growth, regardless of whether you passed.
+It does not show a simple percentage or a raw score.
+Instead, it breaks down your performance across the three core domains defined in the Exam Content Outline: People, Process, and Business Environment.

 Understanding the Four Performance Ratings

-• Target: This represents a solid, proficient level of performance—the benchmark you should aim for across all domains.
-It indicates you have thoroughly demonstrated the competence PMI expects.
-This is your reliable player who has mastered the fundamentals, is consistently skilled, dependable, and meets all performance expectations.
+• Target: This rating indicates a proficient level of performance.
+It is the benchmark candidates should aim for in every category.
+It shows you have met the requirements and demonstrated the competence PMI expects from a practitioner.
+This is the reliable player who executes the fundamentals correctly and meets all the standard goals of the game.

 How Domain Performance Creates Your Final Result